 - Nationalities explicitly covered include: French, British, Prussian, Russian, Austrian, Bavarian

-- They do take Paypal and credit cards, but the site doesnot have a cart or secure ordering system
+- They did take Paypal and credit cards, but the site does not have a cart or secure ordering system

 - Extensive Napoleonic and pre-Napoleonic Revolutionary Wars ranges in true 15mm which were (probably) known as Navigator Miniatures originally - sometimes a little skinny compared to other ranges

 - Nationalities explicitly covered include: French, Prussian, Austrian (also for Revolutionary Wars) Russian, British, Bavarian

 - They also have generic equipment and dead and wounded ranges, and sell JR Miniatures range of buildings as well

 - Sold in packs of 8 infantry or 4 cavalry - and FoGN Divisional packs too